 The importance of working in a partnership with your veterinarian can't be over-emphasized.
 Regular veterinary care is the foundation of increasing your cat's potential life span.

-All newly-adopted cats of unknown parentage, including kittens, should be immediately examined, tested for feLV, FIV, and, in some cases, FIP.
-They should be isolated from other family cats until they are cleared of communicable disease.
-The cats will also be tested for worms, and checked for fleas, and initial vaccines will be given.
+All newly-adopted cats of unknown parentage, including kittens, should be immediately examined, tested for FeLV, FIV, and, in some cases, FIP.
+They should be isolated from other family cats until they are cleared of the communicable disease.
+The cats will also be tested for worms and checked for fleas, and initial vaccines will be given.

 - Kittens Vet Care

 Kittens will be seen by their vet three or four times during the first year, for follow-up vaccines, and for spay or neuter.

 During the maintenance years, cats should be seen annually, for well-check and booster vaccines.
 You should also learn when to take your cat to the vet for suspected illness and emergency treatment.
 Even cats of seven or eight can develop feline diabetes, arthritis, or become hyperthyroid, so it is critical to learning the symptoms of those diseases.
 Also, it has become all too common for younger cats to develop urinary tract issues, such as FLUTD, most often brought on by diet.

 All cats 10 years or older should be seen at least twice a year for well-check.
 If they have any of the chronic diseases common to older cats, your veterinarian will need to see them on a more regular basis.
 Although dental care is important through all life stages, it is increasingly important during cats' senior years.